gijomathew7/learning-library/README.md

 # learning-library
-Collection fo various tips and summaries about technology
+Notes and summaries about various technologies.